Nisarg-Chokshi/sql-bootcamp-ztm/README.md

 * **NOT** is used to get records where the condition(s) is not true

 **NULL :** Used to represent a missing or empty or unknown value.
-* It is different from zero value or a field that contains spaces.
+* It is different from a zero value or a field that contains spaces.
 Each NULL could be different
 * No matter what you do (+, -, ❋,&nbsp; ∕ &nbsp;, ＝, !＝) with NULL, it will always be NULL
 * Used for optional & future information that we can keep in the DB